 The Definitive Agreement would contain customary Force Majeure provisions.
-ENA would be excused from delivery of Power if for any reason NEPOOL was unable to deliver Power to S.D.
+EPMI would be excused from delivery of Power if for any reason NEPOOL was unable to deliver Power to S.D.
 Warren.

 Obligations of S.D.
 Warren:

 S.D.
-Warren would be responsible for any Local Network Services ("LNS"), Transmission and Distribution ("T&D"), Competitive Transition Charges ("CTC") and/or new existing taxes associated with the delivery of Power.
+Warren would be responsible for any Local Network Services ("LNS"), Transmission and Distribution ("T&D"), Competitive Transition Charges ("CTC") and/or new or existing taxes associated with the delivery of Power.

-Billing Provisions:
+Conditions Precedent:

-This proposal is contingent upon ENA's ability to have Central Maine Power provide billing for the Power required at the Facility.
+EPMI's ability to deliver Power to S.D.
+Warren would be contingent upon EPMI's ability to have Central Maine Power ("CMP") provide billing for the Power required at the Facility.
+S.D.
+Warrent would be required to secure CMP's consent to provide such services.

-Term of Proposal:

-This proposal shall remain open until 5:00 PM EST, February 16, 2000.

 Option to Extend:

-If Option 2 is chosen, ENA will have the one-time right to extend the Delivery Term at the same Monthly Must-Take volumes.
-In order to exercise this option, ENA will be required to notify S.D.
+If Option 2 set forth under "Contract Price" is chosen, EPMI would have the one-time right to extend the Delivery Term at the same Hourly Must-Take volumes.
+In order to exercise this option, EPMI would be required to notify S.D.
 Warren on or before the close of business on December 28, 2000.
-IF ENA properly exercises this option, the Delivery Term will be extended until February 28, 2002.
+If EPMI properly exercises this option, the Delivery Term would be extended until February 28, 2002.

 Limitation on Damages: